ngjunsiang/laymansguide-src/season11/issue134/issue134.md

 Last issue, we looked at the ATX form factor by Intel, which replaced the AT form factor by IBM.
 While the AT could get by with a smattering of chips, which worked fine for mostly text-only computers, the ATX has much higher throughput requirements.
 To help the CPU focus on serving the user’s applications, two chipsets—the memory controller hub (MCH) and peripheral controller hub (PCH), take charge of managing the data throughput.
 The MCH manages data between CPU, computer memory, the graphics processor unit (GPU), and the PCH, while the PCH manages data between the peripherals (audio, storage, network, USB, ...) and the MCH.

 ![Chipset diagram of ATX systems, up to early Intel Core (i-Series)](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue134/issue134_01.gif)<br />
-<small>An Intel pre-Core i-series ATX system chipset diagram.<br />The MCH and PCH support the CPU in its data operations<br />DDR refers to computer memory, while GDDR refers to graphics card memory ([Issue123](https://buttondown.email/laymansguide/archive/lmg-s10-issue-123-graphics-cards-the-pixel-factory/))<br />Source: [Ars](https://arstechnica.com/gadgets/2009/09/intel-launches-all-new-pc-architecture-with-core-i5i7-cpus/)</small>
+<small>An Intel pre-Core i-series ATX system chipset diagram.<br />The MCH and PCH (labelled ICH here for unimportant reasons) support the CPU in its data operations<br />DDR refers to computer memory, while GDDR refers to graphics card memory ([Issue123](https://buttondown.email/laymansguide/archive/lmg-s10-issue-123-graphics-cards-the-pixel-factory/))<br />Source: [Ars](https://arstechnica.com/gadgets/2009/09/intel-launches-all-new-pc-architecture-with-core-i5i7-cpus/)</small>

 There are terms for each of the connections between chips, which I won’t get into because it largely won’t concern us until we have to design performant systems.